MaslowCorporation/MaslowEditor/README.md

 ### CTRL + SHIFT + I

-Allows you to add the currenly highlighted string (MUST BE A STRING WITH IT'S QUOTES !!!!!) to the latest string repository specified during the last use of the ```npx maslow add-string``` command.
+Allows you to modify the currently highlighted code, in the currently focused code tab,

+This shortcut also allows you to add code starting at the current cursor position in the currently focused code tab.

 ### CTRL + SHIFT + M